-With the relatively cool spring weather we have been having, the first large peak of San Jose scale crawler activity is delayed a couple of weeks this year compared to last year.
-I expect the first peak of activity to occur within approximately 10-14 days from now in Fort Valley, GA.
+Good afternoon everyone, we have started to see some San Jose scale crawler activity in middle GA.
+With the relatively cool spring weather we have been having, the first large peak of San Jose scale crawler activity is going to be similarly timed compared to last year, which I anticipate to occur within approximately 7-10 days from now in Fort Valley, GA.

-Following the degree day (DD) timing starting at February 1st using a base of 51oF and a max of 90oF, at this point last year we had accumulated 698 DD and this year we are at 537 DD (UGA Weather).
+Following the degree day (DD) timing starting at February 1st using a base of 51oF and a max of 90oF, at this point last year we had accumulated 537 DD and this year we are at 579 DD (UGA Weather).
 I anticipate the first main peak of crawler activity to occur at approximately 700 DD since Feb.
-1, which will be in a couple of weeks in Fort Valley.
-For the Ridge, I’d expect the peak about a week after Fort Valley and then the upstate a week or so after that.
+1, which will be in roughly a week in Fort Valley.
+As such, for the Ridge, (Clarks Hill, SC is at 462 DD) I’d expect the peak to be in about a week after Fort Valley and then the upstate a week or so after that.

 Remember that scale activity can be monitored relatively easy (although a bit tedious).
 Visually inspect limbs for live scale and/or wrap a branch with a strip of electrical tape plus a strip of double sided tape around that (see image below).
 Focus particularly on trees in blocks with a known history of scale issues.